gerarddejong/DOOM-VxWorks/README.md

-# DOOM-VxWorks
+# DOOM for VxWorks
-An attempt at porting DOOM to the VxWorks realtime operating system.
+This is an attempt at porting DOOM to the VxWorks realtime operating system.

+## Requirements

+* Tornado 2.2

+# Building the project

+1. Comming soon...